 After you have inputted the subtitles (titles) using all the tips above, flow is also an important aspect to consider.
 You will have to listen to the dialogue to type the corresponding text in each correct segment of the video.
 This is rather simple.
 All you have to do is:

+If the sound isn’t dialogue but is somehow meaningful to the video, you can put it in brackets within the subtitle.
+This way it will become similar to closed captions, describing the scenery of the video.
 In order to start your next clip, all you have to do is copy and paste your current subtitle to the new clip to start.
 This helps you retain the text style and saves you the stress of having to start editing every time you begin a new clip.

 To prevent subtitles (titles) from going on top of each other, you will have to align them.
 This can be done by moving the play head that is shown to you to the part in the timeline where the title doesn’t exist.